chung-lab/SCAFE/README.md

 <div style="text-align:center"><img src=".github/images/flowchart.png?" width="860"></div>

 ### *SCAFE* Core Tools and Workflows
 *SCAFE* consists of [a set of perl programs](scripts/) for processing of sc-end5-seq data.
 Major tools are listed in **Figure (a)**. *SCAFE* accepts read alignment in *\*.bam* format from 10xGenomics Chromimum® software *cellranger*.
 Tool ***bam\_to\_ctss*** extracts the 5’ position of reads, taking the 5’ unencoded-Gs into account.
 Tool ***remove\_strand\_invader*** removes read 5’ends that are strand invasion artifacts by aligning the TS oligo sequence to the immediate upstream sequence of the read 5’end.
 Tool *cluster* performs clustering of read 5’ends using 3rd-party tool *Paraclu*.
 Tool ***filter*** extracts the properties of TSS clusters and performs multiple logistic regression to distinguish genuine TSS clusters from artifacts.
 Tool ***annotate*** define tCREs by merging closely located TSS clusters and annotate tCREs based on their proximity to known genes.
 Tool ***count*** counts the number of UMI within each tCRE in single cells and generates a tCRE-Cell UMI count matrix.
-SCAFE tools were also implemented workflows for processing of individual samples or pooling of multiple samples.
+SCAFE tools were also implemented workflows for processing of individual samples or aggregateing of multiple samples.

 *P.S.* *SCAFE* also accepts bulk 5'end RNA-Seq data (e.g. bulk CAGE).
 See [scripts](scripts/) for details.